jonshiach/graphics-notes/_sources/_pages/A_Complex_numbers_and_quaternions.md

 ## A.3 Quaternion rotation

-In [Lab 4 on transformations](axis-angle-rotation-section) we saw that we can rotate about a vector $\mathbf{v}$ by an angle $\theta$ using a combination of a translation and rotations about the $x$, $y$ and $z$ axes.
+In [4.
+Transformations](axis-angle-rotation-section) we saw that we can rotate about a vector $\mathbf{v}$ by an angle $\theta$ using a combination of a translation and rotations about the $x$, $y$ and $z$ axes.
 The resulting matrix shown in equation {eq}`eq:axis-angle-rotation-matrix` is quite complicated and requires lots of floating point computations.
 Quaternions gives us a away of performing similar calculation in a way that uses fewer computations and also does not suffer from gimbal lock.

 ```{figure} ../_images/10_Axis_angle_rotation.svg
 :width: 350